jacogrande/barcode/README.md

 ![color barcode example](https://github.com/jacogrande/barcode/blob/master/fantastic_planet.jpg)
 *The color barcode of René Laloux's classic animated science fiction film "Fantastic Planet"*

 Barcode is a tool that generates color barcodes for inputted video files.
-1 frame will be read per second of the video, and that frame's dominant color will be added to the barcode until the video is over.
+1 frame will be read per second of the video, and that frame's dominant color will be added to the barcode image until the video is over.

 ## Installation